-Please contact us if you are having trouble, but realize that Kris is not a tech guru and you will likely have to work directly with DoIT to resolve problems.
-You can e-mail them at help@doit.wisc.edu or call them at (608) 264-4357.
+Please contact us if you are having trouble, but realize that Kris & Allen are not tech gurus and you will likely have to work directly with DoIT to resolve problems.
+You can e-mail the DOIT Help Desk at help@doit.wisc.edu or call them at (608) 264-4357.